 - Services: They offer a wide range of services, including design & development, SEO, and social media marketing.

-- Experts: Agency employees are typically specialized in one or more areas of design and development.
+- Experts: Agency employees are typically specialized in on or more areas of design and development

 - Oversight: There are project managers who are responsible to complete the job on time and budget.